What is Coronary Angioplasty- Prepare and During Happens?

 If you have high blood pressure or high cholesterol levels, you should usually continue taking medicines given before the procedure

-Can block arteries be treated with angioplasty?
+Can block arteries be treated ?

 This gives the patient the following physical benefits. like-